zacswider/mergechannels/README.md

 # mergechannels

 This project was originally conceived because I often find myself wanting to apply and blend colormaps to images while working from Python, and for historical reasons many of my favorite colormaps are distributed as [FIJI](https://imagej.net/software/fiji/) lookup tables.
-I also care about things likes speed and memory usage (e.g., not casting large arrays to floating point dtypes), so I was interested in seeing if I could at least match matplotlib's colormapping performance with my own hand-rolled colorizer in Rust.
+I also care about things likes speed and memory usage (e.g., not casting large arrays to floating point dtypes, not creating multiple whole arrays just to add them together), so I was interested in seeing if I could at least match matplotlib's colormapping performance with my own hand-rolled colorizer in Rust.

-There are other great colormapping libraries available (e.g., [microfilm](https://github.com/guiwitz/microfilm), [cmap](https://github.com/pyapp-kit/cmap)) that are more feature-rich than this projecting on your needs, but which don't address the my goals.
-My hope is that this project can fill and un-met niche and otherwise maintain full compatibility with these and similar libraries.

 ## Installation